Entrepreneurship in Developing Countries

-Entrepreneurship can mobilize people and resources and innovative practices are fundamental to the ways we organize societies.
+Entrepreneurship can mobilize people, resources and innovative practices and are fundamental to the ways we organize societies.
 In this course entrepreneurship is put in the context of developing countries.
-Both economical aspects of business based entrepreneurship, social aspects of civil society based entrepreneurship, and aspects of combining economical/social aims in a sustainable development is elaborated on in this course.
+Both economical aspects of business based entrepreneurship, social aspects of civil society based entrepreneurship, and aspects of combining economical/social aims in a sustainable development are elaborated on in this course.

 The context of developing countries brings a focus on issues related to low economic development and poverty alleviation, economies in transition and emerging markets as well as development of both social and political infrastructure beyond what commonly is elaborated on in western dominated entrepreneurship discourse.
 Thus, it is also paramount to critically scrutinize entrepreneurship activities, the promises it stands for and the possible outcomes.
 In the wake of increasing criticism of the neoliberal market economy, the course opens up for new questions, such as: How can we know that a specific entrepreneurial activity is good?

 - Describing the key development challenges facing the developing world in the 21st Century

 - Identifying opportunities for entrepreneurial initiatives in developing countries, especially in relation to different forms of politics

 - Analyse what ‘governmental techniques’, such as empowerment, that are used to develop entrepreneurial initiatives in developing countries

 - Evaluate leadership and managerial dilemmas in navigating risk and uncertainty in developing regions

 - Analyzing, from theory and practice, links between technological and/or social innovations, entrepreneurship and sustainable development